Brprb08/orbital-control-simulator/README.md

 A real-time orbital mechanics simulator built in **Unity** with core physics handled by a custom **C++ DLL**.
 This project demonstrates Newtonian multi-body dynamics, RK4 integration, live thrust maneuvers, and GPU-rendered trajectories.

-**Built from scratch to simulate realistic orbital mechanics in real time, no Unity physics used.**
+**Simulates realistic orbital mechanics in real time with a custom physics core, no Unity physics involved.**

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)